 What is Phomopsis tip blight?
 Phomopsis tip blight is one of the most common fungal diseases of conifers in Wisconsin.
-Eastern red cedar, creeping and Rocky Mountain junipers, arborvitae, Douglas-fir, true firs, larch and jack pine are most commonly affected by the disease.
+It is most severely affects junipers (e.g., Eastern red cedar, creeping and Rocky Mountain junipers) but can also cause issues on arborvitae, Douglas-fir, true firs, larch, pines and spruces.

 What does Phomopsis tip blight look like?
-Initially, small gray lesions (spots) form on the terminal four to six inches of new shoots in early spring.
-Infected branches typically first turn dull red or brown, and finally ash-gray as lesions expand to girdle and kill branch tips.
+On junipers, small gray lesion (spots) first form on the terminal four to six inches of new shoots in early spring.
+Infected branches typically initially turn dull red or brown, and then ash-gray as lesions girdle and kill branch tips.
 Small, black pycnidia (the reproductive structures of the causal fungus) can easily be seen on dead branches with the unaided eye or with a hand lens.
-Severe infections may result in death of an entire plant.
+Severe infections may result in death of an entire juniper.
+Phomopsis tip blight rarely kills other conifer hosts, although branch dieback is a typical symptom.

 Where does Phomopsis tip blight come from?
-Phomopsis tip blight is caused by the fungus Phomopsis juniperovora, which survives in diseased branches.
-Spores of the fungus are produced throughout the growing season, and are spread by wind and rain.
+Phomopsis tip blight is caused by several fungi currently or formerly classified in the genus Phomopsis.
+These fungi survive in diseased and dead branches.
+Spores of these fungi are produced throughout the growing season, and are spread by wind and rain.
 Infections can occur whenever new foliage is produced, and moisture or humidity is high.
-Most infections occur in the spring, but late summer infections can occur when over-watering or over-fertilization stimulates new growth.
+Most infections occur in the spring, but late summer infections can occur if over-watering or over-fertilization stimulates new growth.

 How do I save a juniper with Phomopsis tip blight?
 Prune out and destroy diseased branches as they appear.
-Always prune in dry weather and cut four to six inches below obviously diseased areas on each branch.
-Disinfest pruning shears after each cut by dipping them for at least 30 seconds in a 10% bleach solution or alcohol (spray disinfectants that contain at least 70% alcohol can also be used).
-Use of copper-based fungicides or mancozeb may be needed for susceptible junipers.
-Make applications at seven to 21 day intervals during rapid plant growth in the spring.
-Be sure to read and follow all label instructions of the fungicide that you select to insure that you use the fungicide in the safest and most effective manner possible.
+Always prune in dry weather, and cut four to six inches below obviously diseased areas on each branch.
+Decontaminate pruning tools after each cut by treating them for at least 30 seconds with a 10% bleach solution or (preferably due to its less corrosive properties) 70% alcohol (e.g., rubbing alcohol or certain spray disinfectants).
+For particularly susceptible junipers, combine pruning with use of copper or mancozeb-containing fungicides.
+Make applications at seven to 21 day intervals during rapid growth in the spring.
+Be sure to read and follow all label instructions of the fungicide that you select to ensure that you use the product in the safest and most effective manner possible.

 How do I avoid problems with Phomopsis tip blight in the future?
 Plant only resistant juniper species, varieties, and cultivars.
 DO NOT plant conifers in poorly drained sites or heavily shaded areas.
 DO NOT overcrowd trees and shrubs in new plantings.
-Provide adequate space between plants to promote good air circulation.
-DO NOT prune or shear conifers excessively as this stimulates overproduction of new, susceptible growth.
+Provide adequate space between plants to promote good air circulation and rapid drying of foliage.
+DO NOT prune or shear conifers excessively as this stimulates excessive new, susceptible growth.
 If possible, DO NOT use overhead sprinklers for watering.
-Use a soaker hose instead.
+Use a soaker or drip hose instead.
 If you must overhead water, water early in the day to allow for fast drying of plants.

-For more information on Phomopsis tip blight: See UW-Extension Bulletin A8KS711, or contact your county Extension agent.
+For more information on Phomopsis tip blight: Contact your county Extension agent.

 *Completed as partial fulfillment of the requirements for Plant Pathology 875 – Plant Disease Diagnostics Clinic Internship at the University of Wisconsin Madison.